AI prompts

 ## Starting GUI Service

-To launch the GUI service, you can use the provided scripts or run the `kohya_gui.py` script directly.
+To launch the GUI service, use the script corresponding to your chosen installation method (`uv` or `pip`), or run the `kohya_gui.py` script directly.
 Use the command line arguments listed below to configure the underlying service.

 ```text